CityofToronto/bdit_data-sources/here/README.md

 - [many GIS layers](#gis-data) of streets, intersections, points of interest, trails, rail corridors and water features.

 ## HERE Data: dates and time periods
-As stated above, the traffic analytics table (here.ta) is updated daily.
+As stated above, the traffic analytics table (`here.ta`) is updated daily.
+Other data products are generally updated quarterly.

-Other products are generally updated quarterly, though this schedule has been somewhat disrupted due to the pandemic.

 There are also aggregated tables or views specific to certain modes (like trucks or cars) or time periods (like weekends or night-time).